Let’s Talk Foil Pack Meals

 (Note: I use regular foil for these all the time, but heavy duty foil would be a great option.)

-Most of the MyFreezEasy Foil Packs are a protein, sauce and veggie.
-We are sharing more and more into the Freezer Meal Plan Builder as we go through the summer.
+Most of the MyFreezEasy foil pack recipes are a protein, sauce and veggie.
+We are sharing more and more into the Freezer Meal Plan Builder as we go add to our database!
+You can view our full database of recipes here.

 Now…what do you do if you don’t have a grill to grill these foil packs???